The New Playbook for Hiring Construction Estimators in a Candidate-Short Market

 Employers should prioritize technical proficiency in software like Bluebeam, Procore, and BIM tools, combined with analytical accuracy, communication, and collaboration abilities.
 Practical field knowledge and critical thinking are equally important.

-How long does it take to hire a construction estimator in 2025?
+How long does it take to hire a construction estimator?

 The average estimator hiring cycle currently ranges from 60 to 90 days, though proactive firms using skills-based evaluations and hybrid work models have reduced that to as little as 45 days.